kiali/kiali.io/content/en/docs/Configuration/namespace-management.md

 ## Excluded Namespaces

 The Kiali CR tells the Kiali Operator which _accessible namespaces_ should be excluded from the list of namespaces provided by the API and UI.
-This can be useful if wildcards are used when specifying link:#_accessible_namespaces[Accessible Namespaces].
+This can be useful if wildcards are used when specifying [Accessible Namespaces]({{< ref "#accessible-namespaces" >}}).
 This setting has no effect on namespace accessibility.
 It is only a filter, not security-related.

 For example, if the `accessible_namespaces` configuration includes `mycorp_.*` but it is not desirable to see test namespaces, the following configuration can be used: